 How else could it work?

-Working together without fighting fronts, involving, empathy, encounters that lead to quality relationships ... some views and approaches that come to mind.
+Working together constructively, involve, inspire, empathy, empower, encounters that lead to quality relationships ... some views and approaches that come to mind.

 And the leader?

-For the leader, this means dealing with an appreciative, optimistic and potential-developing attitude - every day and with every person.
+For the leader, this means showing an appreciative, optimistic and potential-developing attitude - every day and with every person.